Lionel Earle

 Sir Lionel Earle, GCVO KCB CMG (1 February 1866 – 10 March 1948) was a British civil servant.

 Early life and education

-Earle was born in Marylebone, London in 1866.
-He was the second son of Charles William Earle of the Rifle Brigade, and his wife, Maria Theresa Villiers, daughter of Edward Ernest Villiers and a horticultural writer known as Mrs C. W. Earle.
-He was educated at Marlborough College and studied at Göttingen University and the Sorbonne.
-He matriculated at Merton College, Oxford in 1886, but did not take a degree.
+Earle was born in Marylebone, London, in 1866.
+He was the second son of Charles William Earle, a captain of the Rifle Brigade, and Maria Theresa Villiers, a popular horticultural writer as Mrs C. W. Earle, and the daughter of Edward Ernest Villiers.
+He was educated at Marlborough College and studied languages at Göttingen University and the Sorbonne.
+He initially intended to become a surgeon, but his relatives (although not his liberal parents) strongly opposed the idea, and instead he spent a year at Merton College, Oxford, in 1886 studying for the diplomatic service exam.
+He failed to achieve a sufficient grade to enter the service, and left Oxford without taking a degree.